MOVE (Philadelphia organization): Origins

 The group's name, MOVE, is not an acronym.
 Its founder, John Africa, chose this name to say what they intended to do.
 Members intend to be active because they say, "Everything that's alive moves.
 If it didn't, it would be stagnant, dead."
 When members greet each other they say "on the MOVE".

-When the organization that would become MOVE was founded in 1972, John Africa was functionally illiterate.
-John Africa dictated his thoughts to Donald Glassey, a social worker from the University of Pennsylvania, and created what he called "The Guidelines" as the basis of his communal group.
-Africa and his mostly African-American followers wore their hair in dreadlocks, as popularized by the Caribbean Rastafari movement.
+When the organization was founded in 1972, John Africa was functionally illiterate.
+He dictated his thoughts to Donald Glassey, a social worker from the University of Pennsylvania, and created what he called "The Guidelines" as the basis for his communal group.
+Africa and his mostly African-American followers wore their hair in dreadlocks, as popularized by Rastafari.
 MOVE advocated a radical form of green politics and a return to a hunter-gatherer society, while stating their opposition to science, medicine, and technology.

 Members of MOVE identify as deeply religious and advocate for life.
 They believe that as all living beings are dependent, their lives should be treated as equally important.
 They advocate for justice that is not always based within institutions.
 MOVE members believe that for something to be just, it must be just for all living creatures.
-As John Africa had done, his followers changed their surnames to Africa to show reverence to what they regarded as their mother continent.
+As John Africa had done, his followers changed their surnames to "Africa" to show reverence to what they regarded as their mother continent.

 In a 2018 article about the group, Ed Pilkington of The Guardian described their political views as "a strange fusion of black power and flower power.
 The group that formed in the early 1970s melded the revolutionary ideology of the Black Panthers with the nature- and animal-loving communalism of 1960s hippies.
 You might characterise them as black liberationists-cum-eco warriors."
 He noted the group also functioned as an animal rights advocacy organization.
 Pilkington quoted member Janine Africa, who wrote to him from prison: "We demonstrated against puppy mills, zoos, circuses, any form of enslavement of animals.
 We demonstrated against Three Mile Island and industrial pollution.
 We demonstrated against police brutality.
 And we did so uncompromisingly.
 Slavery never ended, it was just disguised."

 John Africa and his followers lived in a commune in a house owned by Glassey in the Powelton Village section of West Philadelphia.
-As activists, they staged bullhorn-amplified, profanity-laced demonstrations against institutions that they opposed, such as zoos, and speakers whose views they opposed.
+As activists, they staged demonstrations against institutions that they opposed, such as zoos, and speakers whose views they opposed.
 MOVE activities were scrutinized by law enforcement authorities, particularly under the administration of Mayor Frank Rizzo, a former police commissioner known for his hard line against activist groups.

 In 1977, three MOVE members were jailed for inciting a riot, occasioning further tension, protests, and armed displays from the group.